okmarq/tramango/README.md

 - `payments`
   - only admin can view payments
 - `payment/pay`
+  - a user can initiate POST request payment for a booking, with the payload `booking_id`, `amount`, `currency`, `email`
+    - usually, a frontend will use the `booking_id` to query the amount
+    - the email can be taken from the user's session given the user will always be signed in
-  - a user can initiate payment for a booking, after which payment from the gateway will automatically initiate a callback to the route below
+    - payment from the gateway will automatically initiate a callback to the route below
 - `payment/gateways/{provider}/callback/{reference}`
   - this route will verify the payment then upon successful payment verification, a transaction to save payment and update booking status to database will get called.